 White-nose syndrome haunts bats

 The mysterious disease is obliterating entire bat colonies as it spreads across North America, and scientists say time is running out to save these ecologically and economically important mammals.

 Thu, Oct 31, 2013 at 10:30 AM

 Bats are flying ambassadors of Halloween, adding spooky ambience to countless forests, caves, graveyards and haunted houses.
-Lately, however, the tables have turned on them — Halloween and the winter it foreshadows are now an increasingly scary time to be a bat in America.
+Lately, however, the tables have turned on them — Halloween and the winter it foreshadows are now an increasingly scary time to be a bat in North America.

-That's because a deadly, cave-dwelling disease known as white-nose syndrome is sweeping the country, with a 100 percent mortality rate in many bat colonies.
-Seven years after it first appeared in a single New York cave, the fungus has now invaded 22 U.S. states and five Canadian provinces, killing roughly 6 million bats along the way.
+That's because a deadly, cave-dwelling disease known as white-nose syndrome is sweeping the continent, with a 100 percent mortality rate in many bat colonies.
+Eight years after it first appeared in a single New York cave, the fungus has now invaded at least 25 U.S. states and five Canadian provinces, killing roughly 6 million bats along the way.
 Scientists still aren't sure where it came from, where it will go next or even how exactly it kills.

 "We can't directly link the fungus to organ failure or anything like that," says U.S. Fish and Wildlife Service biologist Susi von Oettingen.
 "It certainly is ultimately responsible for the death, but we're not sure how."